 - Videos that explain and demonstrate how to solve a common problem can be evergreen, as we know from the popularity of video tutorials on YouTube.
 For the purpose of marketing, these videos should be as evergreen as possible since video can’t be updated.

-- Frequently Asked Questions (FAQs) about your products and services can be good topics for evergreen FAQs, for example, how to find, how to buy, or how to repair or upgrade products.
-This kind of information can also be found on Support pages.
+- Frequently Asked Questions (FAQs) about your products and services can be good topics for evergreen FAQs – for example, how to find, how to buy, or how to repair or upgrade products.

 While many of the benefits of evergreen content and content marketing are the same, there are some unique advantages of evergreen content.
 Evergreen content is especially good for the following: